larsreed/testdata/README.md

 * The 3-digit ID is given in intervals signifying century.
 This is not supported by the generator.
 * The 3-digit ID is odd for men, even for women.
 Call `boysOnly` or `girlsOnly` if you are a sexist.
 * The algorithm for the check numbers leads to not all IDs being valid.
 The generator ensures that all values are valid.
+* Often, the results are written as "ddmmyy nnncc" -- use `standardFormat` to get that from `getStrings`/`genStrings`.

 Apply methods: